Current Action Alerts

 Join the Community Pesticides Reduction (CPR) local pesticide and pollinator organizing network!

-NOFA/Mass envisions a commonwealth of people working together to create healthy landscapes that feed our communities and restore our environment.
+NOFA/Mass (the parent organization of the Mass.
+Pollinator Network) envisions a commonwealth of people working together to create healthy landscapes that feed our communities and restore our environment.
 The use of toxic and persistent chemicals on landscapes, be they schools, playgrounds, municipal properties, community gardens or farms, is not compatible with that vision.
-We are excited to now be joining forces with other organizations across the commonwealth at this critical moment of heightened awareness of the dangers [...]
+We are excited to now be joining forces with other organizations across the commonwealth at this [...]

 Protecting Mass.
 Pollinators Action Resource Guide